dandresky/inventory-classifier/docs/notes-aws.md

 ### Compute Options

 Some EC2 types come with a local store that lives only as long as the instance lives.
 Once stopped or terminated, the data is lost.
+This local store takes 5x to 10x longer to boot.

 ### Compute Terminology
 ECU stands for Elastic Compute Unit.